ndipatri/RoboGaggia/README.md

   #endif
 ```

-If the 'TELEMETRY_FEATURE' is enabled (it is NOT, by default), RoboGaggia will attempt to post live flow telemetry data to Adafruit.IO.
+If the above file is present, RoboGaggia will attempt to post live flow telemetry data to Adafruit.IO.

 In order to use this feature, you will need to go to Adafruit.IO and create an account.
 You can then [update the code with your username and an 'API KEY'](https://github.com/ndipatri/roboGaggia/blob/main/src/roboGaggia.ino#L409).